Financial Projections Slide: How to Present Your Startup's Numbers to Investors

 Financial projections slide best practices for pitch decks.
 Learn what metrics investors expect, how to build credible forecasts, and common mistakes to avoid.

 This slide separates credible founders from wishful thinkers.
-The difference lies not in projecting larger numbers, but in grounding every number in defensible assumptions that investors can evaluate—bottom-up models built from customer acquisition costs, sales productivity, and cohort expansion rather than top-down market-size-times-market-share calculations.
+The difference lies not in projecting larger numbers, but in grounding every number in defensible assumptions--bottom-up models built from customer acquisition costs, sales productivity, and cohort expansion rather than top-down market-size-times-market-share calculations.

-This guide covers what to include in your financial projections slide, the metrics investors expect by stage, common models by business type, best practices for presenting numbers, and the mistakes that kill credibility.
+This guide covers what to include, the metrics investors expect by stage, best practices for presenting numbers, and the mistakes that kill credibility.
+For the full 12-slide structure investors expect, see our Pitch Deck Guide.

 What to Include in a Financial Projections Slide#

-Your financial projections slide needs to answer three fundamental questions: Where is the business today?
+Your financial projections slide needs to answer three questions: Where is the business today?
 Where will it be in 3-5 years?
-What are the key drivers of that growth?
+What drives that growth?

 Essential Components#